wanatowiczJarek/angular-app-edition-with-charts/README.md

 - fix main menu - currently menu items do not expand
 - add menu responsiveness (behaviour for small screens) - pick your solution
 - add app routing - follow redirectLinks for menu items defined in app.component.ts (`path: ''` should redirect to entities/homepage path where `HomepageComponent` should appear)
-- `EntitiesFeatureListModule` and `EntitiesFeatureLocationDashboardModule` should be Lazy Loaded, inside that modules create proper components for List and dashboard view.
+- `EntitiesFeatureListModule` and `EntitiesFeatureLocationDashboardModule` should be Lazy Loaded, inside that modules create proper components for List and dashboard view (in our system entity means employee).

 ### Features: